 (k) hold or deposit any title deeds, any Operative Documents or any other documents with any banker or banking company or any company whose business includes undertaking the safe custody of deeds or documents or with any lawyer or firm of lawyers and it shall not be responsible for or be required to insure against any loss incurred in connection with any such holding or deposit and it may pay all sums required to be paid on account or in respect of any such deposit.

 .
-None of the Agent or the Arranger or any of their respective personnel or agents:
+None of the Agent, the Co-Agents or the Arranger or any of their respective personnel or agents:

 (a) shall be responsible for the adequacy, accuracy or completeness of any representation, warranty, statement or information in any of the Operative Documents or any notice or other document delivered under the Operative Documents;